-Strategy: 6-260.1 Objective: Divert Oil
+Strategy: 6-260.1 Objective: Deflection boom the lagoon mouth to prevent upstream movement of oil.
+Strategy: Deflection boom will need to be deployed in the entrance channel to deflect petroleum toward small embayments on the north and south side of the entrance channel for skimmer removal east of the PCH bridge.

-Strategy: Deflection boom will need to be deployed in the entrance channel to divert petroleum toward small embayment's on the north and south side of the entrance channel for skimmer removal east of the PCH bridge.
 Table of Response Resources